-All those lands underlying an existing floating boat dock with a single berth, four pilings, dolphin, gangway lying adjacent to that parcel as described in Exhibit "A" of that Individual Quitclaim Deed recorded March 21, 2001, in Book 20010321 Page 0760 in Official Records of said County.
+All those lands underlying an existing covered floating boat dock with slip, gangway, one dolphin and two pilings lying adjacent to those parcels described in Exhibit A of that Grant Deed recorded December 11, 2000, in Book 20001211 Page 1034 in Official Records of said County.

-TOGETHER WITH any applicable impact area(s).
+TOGETHER WITH that any applicable impact area(s).

-ALSO TOGETHER WITH any land lying immediately beneath any bank protection structure adjacent to said parcel.
+ALSO TOGETHER WITH that land lying immediately beneath any bank protection structure adjacent to said parcel.

-EXCEPTING THEREFROM any portion(s) lying landward of the Ordinary High Water Mark of the Sacramento River.
+EXCEPTING THEREFROM any portion(s) lying landward of the Ordinary High Water Mark of the bank of the Sacramento River.